 Confusing Terms Explained

 HEPA is the short term for High-Efficiency Particulate Air filters.
 If you are on a hunt for a reliable soot cleaner, look out for ones that have a HEPA stamp.
-HEPA-qualified soot vacuums consistently remove more than 99.7% of particles that are larger than 0.3 micrometers.
+HEPA-qualified soot vacuums consistently remove more than 99.7% of particles larger than 0.3 micrometers.
 Put merely, HEPA filters are significantly better than ordinary ones.

 This being said, fireplace vacuums that use HEPA filter cartridges are generally much more expensive.